nmgbjyv/edit-website/README.md

 # edit-website
 how to edit a website
-open the code for website editer then open how to use
+open the code to edit the website and copy the code then go to how to use now it should work